ARTICLE

 Next steps

 These provisions are not expected to come into force earlier than April 2026.
-Substantive implementing regulations will need required setting out much of the detail.
+Substantive implementing regulations will be required setting out much of the detail.
 Consultation on the content of the implementing regulations expected.

 Duty to prevent sexual harassment